Exhibition - "The Tables of the Law" by Robin Suiffet

 Description

-Place of prayer, place of contemplation
+A place of prayer, a place of contemplation

 The Tables of the Law

-You won't see Moses' Tables of the Law at Mont-Cenis, but literally, exhibition tables dealing with a legal subject.
+You won’t see Moses’ Tables of the Law at Mont-Cenis, but rather, exhibition tables dealing with a legal subject.
 Each of the works on display is a reminder of a golden rule of law.
 In this way, these small, hermetic volumes contain something universal: principles that are all too often neglected, both in our consciences and at a time when international law has rarely seemed so precarious.
-This is the meaning of the seals on each of the works: the title gives the subject, the image suggests a direction, and the seal preserves and amplifies the potential for reflection on the subject.
+This is the meaning of the seals on each of the works: the title indicates the subject, the image suggests a direction, and the seal preserves and amplifies the potential for reflection on the subject.

 Rates